TriLab-bioinf/WORKSHOP2024_1/workshop_outline.md

 git clone https://github.com/TriLab-bioinf/WORKSHOP2024_1.git
 ```

 ## c.
-How to list the content of the current directory (ls), navigate along a directory tree (cd) and create a folder (mkdir) or find out what is the current working directory (pwd).
+How to list the content of the current directory (ls), navigate along a directory tree (cd), create a folder (mkdir) or find out what is the current working directory (pwd).

 ```
 >ls